Clinton Park, Houston: Cityscape

 Rafael Longoria and Susan Rogers of the Rice Design Alliance said that the layout of Clinton Park could be described as "rurban," a word coined in 1918 which describes an area with a mix of urban and rural characteristics.
 Longoria and Rogers said in 2008 that Clinton Park, sparsely populated, "is isolated both geographically and socially from the rest of Houston."
 The border between Clinton Park and Galena Park, once a predominantly white city, is still barricaded.
 Longoria and Rogers said that the barricade "provides a stark example of how the prevailing segregationist sentiments of the era is still in evidence."
 During the same year Longoria and Rogers said that if Clinton Park's trend of population loss continued, Clinton Park would be vacant in under 25 years.
 In an editorial piece in the Houston Chronicle, Carol Alvarado, a member of the Houston City Council, said that Clinton Park was among the neighborhoods that were the most exposed to air pollutants in the City of Houston.

 Education

 Clinton Park is served by the Houston Independent School District.
 Clinton Park is in Trustee District VIII, represented by Diana Dávila as of 2009.

 Schools include Pleasantville Elementary School, Holland Middle School, and Furr High School.

-Prior to spring 2005, Clinton Park was served by Clinton Park Elementary School at 129 Mississippi Road.
+Prior to spring 2005, Clinton Park was served by Clinton Park Elementary School at 158 Mississippi St..
 After spring 2005, Clinton Park Elementary School closed because it had a too small enrollment; its final enrollment was 148 students.
 The students were moved to Pleasantville Elementary School.
 Josephine Espree, a teacher at Clinton Park, said that the school closing was like a "death in the family" for the community.
 Edwin Davis, president of the Clinton Park Civic Club, criticized the closing of the school.

 Residents are within the Houston Community College System boundaries.